This post may contain affiliate links. Please read my disclaimer for more information.

 If you have an open budget, expensive electric grinders ($100 or above) will justify their price tag due to their quality, materials, and consistency.

-If you are looking for a more affordable option, don’t go for a cheaper electric grinder as they will be made out of inferior materials and will probably break within 6 months.
+If you are looking for a more affordable option, don’t go for a cheaper electric grinder as they will be made out of inferior materials and probably break within 6 months.

 A more expensive manual grinder is still cheaper than an expensive electric option and will last a lot longer.